unrealwork/axibase-collector/jobs/aws.md

 {namespace}.{metric-name}.{statistic-name}
 ```

-The name is normalized by replacing forward slash and whitespace symbols with underscore.
+The composite metric name is normalized by replacing slash and whitespace symbols with underscore.

-For example, `AWS/Billing Estimated Charges` metric is stored as 4 metrics:
+For example, `AWS/Billing Estimated Charges` metric is stored as 5 metrics:

+* aws_billing.estimatedcharges.minimum
 * aws_billing.estimatedcharges.maximum
+* aws_billing.estimatedcharges.sum
-* aws_billing.estimatedcharges.minimum
+* aws_billing.estimatedcharges.average
 * aws_billing.estimatedcharges.samplecount
-* aws_billing.estimatedcharges.sum

-On the other hand, the list of metrics for AWS/EC2 namespace consists of 15+ [metrics](#aws-ec2-metrics).
+The number of metrics within each namespace varies greatly, for AWS/EC2 the list consists of 15+ [metrics](#aws-ec2-metrics).

 ## Configuration Settings